-Accelerate your education and get on the fast track to advanced studies in accounting.
-The Accelerated Master’s Program in Accounting will allow you to count up to 6 credits toward both a Bachelor of Science in Accounting, Finance, or Management Information Systems and a Master of Science in Accounting.
-This will allow you to earn both degrees in about ten semesters, or five years, with only 24 credit hours of study beyond the bachelor’s degree required for the MS in Accounting.
+Accelerate your education and get on the fast track to a graduate degree.
+The Accelerated Master’s Program allows you to count up to 6 credits from your Bachelor's degree toward the Master of Science in Accounting.
+You earn both degrees in about 10 semesters, or five years, with only 24 credit hours of study beyond the bachelor’s degree required for the MS in Accounting.

 The Accounting Accelerated Master’s Program is designed for highly motivated students who wish to gain a competitive edge in industry with an advanced degree.
 There is a growing demand for accountants, and the starting salaries for graduates with master’s degrees are 10–20 percent higher than those with only undergraduate degrees, according to the American Institute of CPAs.

 The accelerated master’s program can be completed in less than one year of study beyond your bachelor’s degree.
 Students accepted into the program may begin graduate course work in the fourth year of undergraduate study.